The appeal lies in the freshly made and cut noodles and the freedom to customize the flavor.

 Photo on the right: If you bring a friend, you can get a "free soft-boiled egg card."

-Next, we tried today's limited-time menu item, "Salad Mixed Noodles."
+Next, we tried the day's limited-time menu item, "Salad Mixed Noodles."
 This colorful dish features butter-sautéed tomatoes and shimeji mushrooms, broccoli sprouts, and homemade sesame dressing.
 The umami of the shimeji mushrooms, infused with the aroma of butter, perfectly complements the acidity of the tomatoes.
 It's a refreshing dish perfect for summer.
 It has a different kind of lightness compared to the meat broth dipping noodles, and you can feel the playful spirit of this limited-time menu item.
 Apparently, many regular customers come specifically to enjoy these limited-time menu items.

 Today's special menu item: Salad Mixed Noodles - 1,200 yen